What is it?

 How does it work?

-Suction Aspiration (or vacuum curettage, first trimester): requires the insertion of a powerful suction tube with a sharp cutting edge into the womb through the dilated cervix.
+Suction Aspiration (or vacuum curettage, first trimester (The first trimester begins on the first day of your last period and lasts until the end of week 12.)): requires the insertion of a powerful suction tube with a sharp cutting edge into the womb through the dilated cervix.
 The suction dismembers the preborn baby, tearing the placenta from the mother's womb, sucking out blood, amniotic fluid and the pieces of the preborn baby.

 Dilation and Curettage (D & C, first trimester): requires the cervix to be dilated so that a medical instrument can be inserted into the womb where the preborn baby is cut apart and removed in pieces.
 The placenta is then scraped off the womb.
 This method should not be confused with routine D & Cs done for strictly medical reasons.

-Dilation and Evacuation (second trimester): similar to a D & C. Forceps are inserted in the womb to rip apart the preborn baby and remove the pieces from the womb.
+Dilation and Evacuation (second trimester (13 to week 27 of pregnancy)): similar to a D & C. Forceps are inserted in the womb to rip apart the preborn baby and remove the pieces from the womb.
 The preborn baby's skull will have hardened by this time, and must be crushed before it can be removed.

 Dilation and Extraction (second and third trimester): also known as "partial birth abortion" requires the turning of the baby in the womb so that his body, except for his head, can be delivered.
 Then his brains are sucked out, his head collapsed and he is delivered dead.